Last updated January 13, 2026

-This Privacy Policy (the “Privacy Policy”) describes the information WorldQuant, LLC and its affiliates (“we,” “us,” “our,” or other similar pronouns) may collect when you use this website (the “Website”), and/or any capability, software or service that may be made available through the Website (the “Services”) and how may we use that information.
+This Privacy Policy (the “Privacy Policy”) describes the information WorldQuant, LLC and its affiliates (“we,” “us,” “our,” or other similar pronouns) may collect when you use this website, including those features, tools, or software made available through it (the “Website”), or otherwise engage in communication with us.

-By using the Website and/or the Services, you agree to the terms of this Privacy Policy as it may be amended from time to time.
-As we update and expand our Services, this Privacy Policy may change, so we suggest that you check back to this page from time to time.
-This Privacy Policy is incorporated into, and is part of, the Web Site Terms of Use and any agreement you may enter into with us in connection with the Services.
+By using the Website, you agree to the terms of this Privacy Policy as it may be amended from time to time.
+This Privacy Policy is incorporated into, and is part of, the Website Terms of Use.

 Information We Collect